 Image Source

 PostgreSQL REST API connection allows for better web and application platforms that can utilize PostgreSQL as a destination.
-REST API allows to generate an interface for seamless usage of PostgreSQL with the application.
+REST API allows the generation of an interface for seamless usage of PostgreSQL with the application.
+The Postgres API offers a wide range of functions for managing and querying relational databases.

 We’re going to create six functions for six routes that would create REST API for Postgres.